davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 <br>

 The ratio of oppositional relationships to supportive relationships is 1.6.
-This value is similar to the data for English provided by [@park-etal-2021-blames], where this same ratio between the two classes is 1.8.
+This value is similar to the data for English provided by [Park et al. (2021) ](https://aclanthology.org/2021.findings-acl.358){:target="_blank"}[^29], where this same ratio between the two classes is 1.8.
 In terms of class representativeness, aggregated by sentiment, the two datasets are also similar, with **other** being the most present class, followed by **opposition** and lastly **support**.

 <figure>
   <img style="width: 65%; height: 65%" src="/assets/images/2023-09-14-power_law_ent_freq.png">